Soylonestar/Flash_Nand_Memory_Management/README.md

 To prove that it works, here's the Flash IDs of both devices: <br/>
 <img src = "https://github.com/user-attachments/assets/1262233b-4d68-45cf-bd16-60d616a2e6aa" width = "400"/> <br/>

+7/2/2025 <br/>
+Just did a little cleaning of my code.
+Added a couple of structs and unions, to make things a little easier to read and understand.
+It isn't done by any stretch of the imagination but it's a start.
+Although I will start pushing this aside for other projects that require my attention at the moment...